FredZhang7/Processing-Games/README.md

 # My Grade 7 Learning With Processing #

 #### Description
-- I took a programming class, and the teacher gives out assignments each class, so here's everything that I did in Gr.
+- I took a programming class, and the teacher asked us to code a mini project each class, so here's everything that I did in Gr.
 7

 #### Side Notes
 - Processing 3 provided so many cool GUIs for beginner programmers, and the syntax is easier to learn than Java, too!